-Restaurant style, not the stuff resembling peanut butter you find in You're supposed to broil the eggplant like Gyros: cook it on a stick over a fire, while carving off the charred layers as it goes.
+Restaurant style, not the stuff resembling peanut butter you find in stores.
+You're supposed to broil the eggplant like Gyros: cook it on a carving off the charred layers as it goes.
 My version comes close: carbon-y goodness.
-And if you make it from scratch, you can also do garlic overkill and destroy any vampires downwind.
+And if you make it from scratch, you can also do some Garlic Overkill, and destroy any vampires downwind!